shahpreetk/shahpreetk.github.io/blog/2024-06-11/2024-06-11-setting-up-a-java-spring-boot-project-part-3.md

 In the `BookLibraryControllerTest` class, we have created a test case for the `getAllBooks()` method in the `BookLibraryController` class.
 We have mocked the `BookLibraryService` dependency using Mockito and defined the behavior of the `getAllBooks()` method to return a list of books.
 We then use MockMvc to perform a GET request to the `/api/books` endpoint and validate the response using assertions.

 You can write similar test cases for other controller methods and service classes to ensure that your code functions correctly and handles various scenarios effectively.
-You can find the entire test suite in my [GitHub repository](https://github.com/shahpreetk/java-spring-boot-book-library).
+You can find more tests for the Controller on my [GitHub repository](https://github.com/shahpreetk/java-spring-boot-book-library/blob/main/src/test/java/com/shahpreetk/javaSpringBootBookLibrary/controller/BookLibraryControllerTest.java).

 ```java
 package com.shahpreetk.javaSpringBootBookLibrary.service;